netdata/netdata/docs/collect/enable-configure.md

 ## Enable a collector or its orchestrator

 You can enable/disable collectors individually, or enable/disable entire orchestrators, using their configuration files.
-For example, you can change the behavior of the Go orchestator, or any of its collectors, by editing `go.d.conf`.
+For example, you can change the behavior of the Go orchestrator, or any of its collectors, by editing `go.d.conf`.

-Use `edit-config` from your [Netdata config directory](/docs/configure/nodes.md#the-netdata-config-directory) to open the orchestrator's primary configuration file:
+Use `edit-config` from your [Netdata config directory](/docs/configure/nodes.md#the-netdata-config-directory) to open the orchestrator primary configuration file:

 ```bash
 cd /etc/netdata